How to Choose the Best Cutting Tools in Your Workshop?

-When choosing cutting tools for your equipment you should consider such aspects as the type of the machines that you use, the type of the wood that you process, and the intended end products.
+When choosing cutting tools for your equipment, you should consider such aspects as the type of machine you use, the type of wood you process, and the intended end products.

-No matter what machinery you are working with, it’s worth it to choose quality and durable cutting tools and blades.
-Quality doesn’t necessarily mean that they will be much more expensive than others.
-A good example are Wood-Mizer’s cutting tools and circular saw blades, which deliver high durability and efficiency, thanks to the advanced production processes used to produce them.
-Made of the highest quality German and Swedish steel, their prices are comparable with the market average.
+In any case, it’s worth choosing quality and durable cutting tools and blades.
+Quality doesn’t necessarily mean that they are much more expensive than others.
+Good examples are Wood-Mizer’s cutting tools and circular saw blades that deliver high durability and efficiency while offer prices are comparable with the market average.
+Wood-Mizer makes its cutting tools from the highest quality steel sourced from the European producers and uses advanced technology to produce them.

 Circular Saw Blades

-When choosing circular saw blades for a multirip, crosscut, or scoring or rip saw, it is important to consider many factors.
-Rip saw blades can differ from crosscut saw blades, not only with the number of teeth but also in their shape and profile, as well as the construction of the blade itself.
-Circular saw blades should be chosen based on the hardness and moisture of the wood to be processed.
+When choosing circular saw blades for a multirip, crosscut, scoring, or ripsaw, it is crucial to consider many factors.
+Ripsaw blades can differ from crosscut saw blades, not only with the number of teeth but also in their shape, profile, and blade design itself.
+Circular saw blades have to be chosen based on the wood’s hardness and moisture to be processed.

-It is worth noting that some manufacturers, such as Wood-Mizer, offer all-purpose circular saw blades which can be used both for rip sawing or cross cutting, for soft or hardwood as well as dry or wet wood.
-These all-purpose blades are especially useful in smaller workshops, where different species and types of wood are processed on many different machines.
+Wood-Mizer offers all-purpose circular saw blades both for rip sawing or crosscutting, for soft or hardwood, and dry or wet wood.
+These all-purpose blades are handy in smaller workshops that process different species and wood types with many various machines.

-Anti-adhesive multirip blades are worth mentioning.
-The antifriction coating protects the blade against surface build up and makes it dust and heat resistant.
+Anti-adhesive multirip blades have an antifriction coating that protects their surface against build-up and makes it dust and heat resistant.

 Crosscut Circular Saw Blade